juspay/todo-app/tutorial/nixify/1_nix_flake.md

 ### Outputs

-- A function that accepts a required parameter `self`[^3] and optionally attributes from `inputs` as parameters.
+- A function that accepts a required parameter `self`[^3] and optionally attributes from `inputs` as parameters (we are using the `nixpkgs` input here).
 [Refer here](https://nixos.wiki/wiki/Flakes#Output_schema) for a detailed schema of `outputs`.
-- We will include `nixpkgs` as parameter to use its attributes to define our attributes in the sections below.
+- In the `let` block we define two values -- `system` ("aarch64-darwin" here, assuming we are on an ARM mac) and `pkgs` (referring to nixpkgs packages for `system`).
-- In the `let` block we also define two things, `system` ("aarch64-darwin" here) and `pkgs` consits of all the packages for `system`.
-In our example `system` is hardcoded for one system, [forAllSystems](https://zero-to-nix.com/concepts/flakes#system-specificity) can be used to define packages for an array of systems.
+  - In our example, as `system` is hardcoded for one system, [forAllSystems](https://zero-to-nix.com/concepts/flakes#system-specificity) can be used to define packages for an array of systems.

 #### Packages

 - Attributes in `packages.${system}` points to [derivation](https://nixos.org/manual/nix/stable/language/derivations.html) that can be used to build the package.
 - `nix build` will build the derivation of the package with the name `default`.
-Run `nix build .#<packageName>` to build a pacakge with a specific name.
+Run `nix build .#<packageName>` to build the package named "<packageName>".

 #### Apps

-- `apps.${system}.<appName>` refers to an attrset with two required attributes `type` and `program`.
+- `apps.${system}.<appName>` refers to a flake app that can be run using `nix run`.
+It is attrset containing two keys `type` and `program`.
 The `type` attribute determines how the program should be executed, For example, "shell" for a shell script, "python" for a Python script, or "app" for an executable.
 On the other hand, the `program` attribute is a string that represents the path in the Nix store where the executable is located.
 - `nix run` just takes the `executable` and based on `type` executes the `program` given by `apps.${system}.default`.
 Run `nix run .#<appName>` to run a specific app.

 #### DevShells